Tech-at-DU/ACS-1710-Web-Architecture/Assignments/04-Databases.md

 **HINT**: If you're having trouble with this step, look at examples of using the [find_one](https://api.mongodb.com/python/current/api/pymongo/collection.html#pymongo.collection.Collection.find_one) operation!

+Looking closely at the details route, you will see that the route receives `plant_id` as a param.
+This is a string and must be converted to an object id for use with Mongo.
+Something like: `mongo.db.plants.find_one(ObjectId(plant_id))`.

 ### Add a Harvest

 Complete the TODOs in the `harvest()` route to process the results of the form on the detail page.
 Then, modify the `detail.html` page to use a for loop to display all harvests.